jupaaso/image-annotator/README.md

 Run the resource tests inside "tests"-folder with following command:
 <li>  (.venv) C:\image-annotator>cd tests>
-<li>  (.venv) C:\image-annotator\tests>python -m pytest
+<li>  (.venv) C:\image-annotator\tests>python -m pytes
-<li>                                or alternatively python -m pytest -s
+                    or alternatively python -m pytest -s

 Note!
 As there is another test file in this same folder, the db_test.py, please rename that temporarily as "db_test_.py" so that only resource_test.py file is run by pytest.
-Pytest command runs all files with file name starting or ending with test word.
+Pytest command runs all files in folder with file name starting or ending with test word.

 ## Instruction how to use the provided client
 We have prepared a small GUI for the image-annotator API.
 It runs on web-browser and it's based on HTML, CSS, JavaScript and jQuery.
 In order to use provided client "Flask settings", "Database implementation" and "Populating database" paragraph commands have to be completed.